KorayErkan/tw-portfolio/musescore-help/how-to-enter-a-bass-line-in-musescore.md

 Now, if you can easily enter notes by typing their letters on the keyboard, that is fine.
 But we will first try a more __visual__ method: we will use the onscreen keyboard.
 Typing _P_ on the keyboard opens a piano keyboard at the bottom of the score screen.

+> __WARNING__
+> We will not show the MIDI-based method of using an external keyboard&mdash;such as a synthesizer&mdash;for note entry.

 ![Onscreen keyboard](onscreen-keyboard.png)

 By clicking on the notes while note entry is activated, we can enter the notes of our bass line.
 For time values, the second toolbar provides options for whole, half, quarter, etc. notes.
 By default, the quarter note is selected.

+> __NOTE__
+> The entry process might get tedious and frustrating.
+Try to be patient and always pick the time value first, and then either press the relevant key on the keyboard or click the corresponding line or space on the staff.

 You can see the first few bars of our line entered below: